-I am finishing my Ph.D. in computer science at York University in summer 2015.
-My main area of study is malware propagation in online social networks.
-During the past seven years, I have found and reported tens of web application vulnerabilities to vendors.
-I have tracked several botnets that recruit their bots from web.
-I love teaching security so much that sometimes offer courses at colleges and universities in Toronto if I am not already on a long term consulting job.
+I am an Information Security researcher and my main area of studies is on malicious software (Malware).
+During the past ten years, I discovered several malware campaigns that target computer users.
+Furthermore, I have discovered and reported hundreds of application vulnerabilities to vendors in public and private disclosure.
+I love teaching security so much that sometimes offer courses at colleges and universities in Toronto.
+I am also a security consultant and my main clients are in financial sector.
 Anything posted here are of my own thoughts and are by no means affiliated with other organizations.

 My main focus of the research was web application vulnerability and web security, this led me to an interesting topic of web malware in OSNs which I started the research in my masters and continued it in my PhD.